 Travelling by train in Europe shouldn’t cost you a fortune.
-At Trainline, we want everyone to know that there are ways to save on your rail travel, so we’ll show you how to get your hands on cheap European train tickets and get more bang for your buck!
+We want everyone to know that there are ways to save on your rail travel, so we’ll show you how to get your hands on cheap European train tickets and get more bang for your buck!
 Read on for our handy guide to getting cheap rail fares across the continent.

 If you want to travel in Europe by train without spending too much, it’s best to know how the rail network works in each country.
 In Belgium for example, ticket prices are calculated by distance and therefore, ticket fares stay the same no matter when you book them.
 In most other countries like Italy, Spain, France and Germany, you can still snag a bargain by buying your tickets as far in advance (typically about three months) as possible.